statisticsnorway/mimir/README.md

 Run an `enonic project deploy` if you haven't already.

-We have 2 npm scripts to run to get watching going of everything.

-In one terminal run `npm run gradlew-dev-mode`, this will watch all JS, TS and style files.

-In another terminal run `npm run dev:react4xp`, this will watch all JSX files.
+Run `npm run dev`, this will start multiple webpack watches in parallel that will watch for changes.

 Most changes to files should then be ready after page refresh in a few seconds.